wp-plugins/embed-bible-passages/readme.txt

 3. Settings page.

 == Upgrade Notice ==

+= 1.2 =
+This version causes Scriptures to be loaded by jQuery both initially and by Datepicker (if it is used) to help achieve uniformity in formatting.
+Additionally, Datepicker code is only loaded when Datepicker is used.

 = 1.1 =
 This version changes loading readings from jQuery.load() to the WordPress AJAX system (http://codex.wordpress.org/AJAX_in_Plugins).